mtabitha/ft_irc/README.md

 # ft_irc

-IRC server in C++, fully compatible with an official client.
+IRC server in C++98 based on berkeley sockets, fully compatible with an official client.